top of page

 That's John - my rugby-fanatic partner, a stonemason who restores buildings, and cooks great dinners - plus our two adult daughters.
 Adopting them as babies during our 10 years in Asia, has been the highlight of my life...

-So that's more than enough about me.
+So that's more than enough about me!
 If I feel like the right person to spend time with, thank you.
-Next time we meet will be all about you and the person who brought us together.

 Member of Association of Independent Celebrants